Sma-source/Sma-source/README.md

 ## I'm a Cinephile, Art lover and Developer! ✋

-- 💬 Ask me about: React, Jamstack, Mernstack
+- 💬 Ask me about: Javascript,React, Jamstack, Mernstack
-- 🔭 I'm looking for a job
+- 🔭 I'm looking for new projects
 - 🧠 I’m currently learning Nodejs
-- 🚀 2022 Goals: Sharing my knowledge with others by creating cool content
+- 🚀 2023 Goals: Sharing my knowledge with others by creating cool content

 ### Connect with me: